Kedhareswer/interviewai-navigator/SETUP.md

 ## Deployment to Vercel

+For detailed deployment instructions, see the [Deployment Guide](./docs/deployment.md).

+Quick steps:
 1. **Push code to GitHub**
 2. **Import project in Vercel**
 3. **Add environment variables** in Vercel dashboard: